 Climate change kills 200 species every day.
-Contrary to voices calling for complex solutions to a complex problem, a carbon tax is the most effective and parsimonious solution to global warming.
+Contrary to voices like Naomi Klein calling for complex solutions to a complex problem, a carbon tax is the most effective and parsimonious solution to global warming.
 All the democratic and widespread media talk does is induce a bystander effect whereby no worldwide solution is enacted.
 When the solution is already published.
+With the names of 3500 economists, 27 Nobel Laureates and Four Federal Reserve Chairs.
 A carbon tax with reallocation to research and development.
-Let us remember, now, the causation is simple.
-Burnt fuels release greenhouse gases; gases retain the sun rays within the atmosphere; average atmosphere temperature rises; so ecological equilibria which sustain our food and water is endangered.
+Let us remember, now, the causation is fairly simple.
+Burnt fuels release greenhouse gases; gases retain the sun rays within the atmosphere and heat emanates from the earth’s surface; average atmosphere temperature rises; so ecological equilibria which sustain our food and water is endangered.
+Autocatalytic loops worsen – and worsen.
 Hence the 200 species dying a day matters.
-Food and water are our interests, and without insects who maintain ecological balance – ordinary people are fucked.
+Food and water are our most important interests, and without insects who maintain ecological balance – ordinary people are endangered.
 No surprise, we are within nature.
 Humans, recall, are gene replication products.
 To an atheist sitting in London, though, humans may appear to accommodate nature rather than nature accommodate our sprawl.
-Surely, the separation of humanity from nature—attributable to monotheism, perhaps—led to climate complacency.
+Surely, the separation of humanity from nature—attributable to monotheism leading to human-centric humanism—led to climate complacency.
 Like bees, Londoners seldom contemplate how London works, just of making their honey; the hive looks after itself if everyone does (no disruption, no rebellion) their job.
 Consider how few attended Extinction Rebellion; instead most obeyed school, work or seminars.
+More important interests like food and water for humanity are eclipsed by immediate interests like payday.

 ‘Not My Problem’